Origins of Kratom

 Before we get into the history of Kratom, let’s take a look at what exactly kratom is.
 Kratom is a plant that is indigenous to Southeast Asia.

 The leaves of the tree are removed, dried out, and crushed into either a powder or pill form.
-It is then consumed for its natural solution to pain relief.
+It is then consumed for its natural solution to stress relief.

 The tree thrives in tropical landscapes such as in Thailand, Malaysia, and Indonesia.
 It is directly related to the coffee plant.

-Besides having pain-relieving qualities, kratom can also either give a stimulating feeling or have a calming effect, depending on the type of kratom consumed.
+Besides having stress-relieving qualities, kratom can also either give a stimulating feeling or have a calming effect, depending on the type of kratom consumed.

 There are several different kinds of kratom that are consumed, but before we get into those, let’s move onto the origins of kratom.